-- · Change the engine oil and filter. - Replace the primary fuel pre-filter - · Check the engine alignment. - Inspect the accessory drive belt(s) and check the tension. - · Check all the fluid levels. - Check the throttle and the shift cable adjustments and check for freedom of movement. - Cooling System Inspect all the hoses for leaks, damage and deterioration.
-Check all the hose clamps for adequate tightness. - ZR409 CES / ZR450 CES / XR550 with Thermostatically-Controlled Exhaust Cooling System - Inspect exhaust cooling system thermostat housing inlet filter.
+- Change the engine oil and filter.
+This engine starts out with break-in oil and should be run in the engine for at least the first 5 hours of operation.
+Any time after 5 hours, but NO MORE than 25 hours, the engine oil and filter must be changed.
+See ENGINE OIL RECOMMENDATIONS later in this publication. - Replace the primary fuel pre-filter - Check the engine alignment. - Inspect the accessory drive belt(s) and check the tension. - Check all the fluid levels. - Check the throttle and the shift cable adjustments and check for freedom of movement. - Cooling System Inspect all the hoses for leaks, damage and deterioration.
+Check all the hose clamps for adequate tightness. - Models with Thermostatically-Controlled Exhaust Cooling System - Inspect exhaust cooling system thermostat and housing inlet.
 Clean as necessary. - Exhaust System Inspect the entire exhaust system for leaks, damage and deterioration.
 Check all the hose clamps for adequate tightness. - Battery Check the electrolyte level and specific gravity.
 Inspect the case for damage.
 Check the battery cables and connections. - Engine Assembly Check for loose, missing or damaged parts.
 Pay close attention to engine mounts, starter and alternator mounting fasteners.